 Tripple CabinMarie Lannborn

 The expedition ship Ocean Nova was built in Denmark in 1992 and in 2006 she was completely refurbished and has now a career as a small and comfortable expedition ship.
-The Ocean Nova takes 72 passengers in twin, triple and quad cabins, all with exterior views and en-suite facilities.
-The quad, triple and some of the twin cabins on upper deck have upper and lower berths.
-All other cabins have two lower berths.
+The Ocean Nova takes up to 78 passengers in twin, triple and quad cabins, all with exterior views and en-suite facilities.
 In your cabin you find a desk with a chair as well as storage space for clothes and equipment.

 Cabins & prices

 |Triple cabin||(Voyages between 7 - 14 December 2019)||USD 11 395|

 |Twin cabin||(Voyages between 7 - 14 December 2019)||USD 12 995|